fboucquez/symbol-bootstrap/docs/config.md

 Command used to set up the configuration files and the nemesis block for the current network.

 This command is by default an ONLINE tool, as it may use docker to run some operations like nemesis or certificate generation.
-It's possible to run this command in OFFLINE mode, without using docker, by providing the --offline param.
+It's possible to run this command in OFFLINE mode, without using docker, by providing the --offline parameter.

 Note: OFFLINE requires Linux/Mac OS, and the openssl command installed.
 If you are creating a new network (bootstrap preset), the nemesis seed needs to be provided with a `nemesisSeedFolder` preset property.
 Nemesis generation is an online feature that requires catapult tools and docker.